 Are parents and their child held responsible for their school attendance?

-Yes!
-You and your child are legally responsible for your child's regular attendance, so long as the child falls under the guidelines of the Compulsory Attendance Law.
+Only the parent is legally responsible for your child's regular attendance, so long as the child falls under the guidelines of the Compulsory Attendance Law.
 Failure to attend school is a Class C misdemeanor filed in the Justice of the Peace Court and in other courts in Wichita County.
-It is filed against parents unless the child is 17 years of age.
-Charges may be filed against both parent and child or just the parent or just the child.
+It is filed against parents.

 For what reason may my child be excused from school?

 Texas recognizes only the following as valid reasons for absence:

 5. any other unusual cause acceptable to the school officials.